Genealogy Fair: April 19, 2006Find an Event

 11:30 a.m.-12:30 p.m.

 ALIC Resources Including Government Publications (Carolyn Gilliam and Nancy Wing).
-This presentation will be an introduction for researchers to printed materials that can supplement and enhance their research.
+This presentation was an introduction for researchers to printed materials that can supplement and enhance their research.
 Materials to be covered include the United States Serial Set, the Washington DC City Directory, books describing the history and architecture of the District of Columbia, census indices, mortality schedules, and government publications.

 DC GENEALOGY RECORDS